Digital FXtbook

 The conditions

-Take a look at the code below: it reads an integer value, and is then ready to perform a complicated test and print the answer – it may be positive or it may not.
+Take a look at the code below: it reads an integer value, and is then ready to perform a complicated test and print the answer – it may be True or it be False.

 We need a number whose value: